1. Francois Truffaut on Michelangelo Antonioni:

 his overall style is great

-his radical brechtian bullshit where he purposely tries to fuck with and annoy the audience is trash
+his radical brechtian bullshit where he purposely tries to frick with and annoy the audience is trash

 watching week-end and la chinoise is like pulling teeth and his films afterwards are even worse